GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/White_Tusk#Archetypes

 #### Drone Operator
-- same as the Black Tusk [variant](#drone-operator) except the speed and HP of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
+- same as the Black Tusk [variant](#drone-operator) except the speed and HP of the suicide drones are increased, they're deployed more often and instantly move away from the operator to prevent collateral damage
 - drone initial separation speed is based on veterancy
 - doesn't need to have a line of sight to be able to target players with her drones (but will occasionally stand up to shoot after deploying them if a player is visible)